Renault revenue falls for fifth quarter in a row

-French carmaker Renault (RENA.PA) reported on Thursday a 1.1% fall in revenue for the three months to March, its fifth quarter of sliding sales in a row as its struggled to shake off the fallout from the COVID-19 pandemic.
+PARIS (Reuters) -French carmaker Renault reported on Thursday a 1.1% fall in revenue for the three months to March, its fifth quarter of sliding sales in a row as its struggled to shake off the fallout from the COVID-19 pandemic.

 Under Chief Executive Officer Luca de Meo, who took the reins last July, the company is looking to produce fewer cars and focus on those with higher margins, a strategy that is starting to bear some fruit.